EliLopez4774/Spotify-Charts-2023-EDA/README.md

 # Spotify-Charts-2023-EDA

+# Introduction

-We were tasked to commit an exploratory data analysis on a dataset containing information about popular tracks on Most Streamed Spotify Songs 2023 [(spotify-2023.csv)](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023)
+We were tasked to do exploratory data analysis on a dataset containing information about popular tracks on Most Streamed Spotify Songs 2023 [(Spotify-2023.csv)](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023).

-## Dependecies
+## Dependencies
 For this task, the following
 - Jupyter Notebook
 - Pandas Library